Case studies

 Sarah: histamine case study

-Sarah (her name has been changed) came to me with rosacea, persistent sinus infections and poor digestion.
+Sarah (her name has been changed) was struggling with rosacea, persistent sinus infections and poor digestion.
 She had suffered from various chronic sinus and ear infections since childhood and rosacea had developed in her early 20s.
 She had also developed bloating and occasional nausea and diarrhoea in her late teens after a stressful time at school and university.

 Her test results showed low sIgA (indicating possible food intolerances and high stress), dysbiosis (microbial dysregulation) and inflammation in the gut, certain nutritional deficiencies and insufficient fibre intake.